-Solaris Cancer Care is governed by a Board of Directors and led by Managing Director and CEO, David Edwards.
+Solaris Cancer Care is governed by a Board of Directors and led by CEO, Tony Hume.

 Clinical Professor David Joske